Social Icons

 Directed by Edgar Wright

-The infusion of music in this movie is something you will enjoy to the fullest, as Baby is a lover of all kind of music genre, we get to hear a feel of his picks as he spends most of the time with earphones in his ears.
-Every moment of intense whether it is from the twist and turn of the plot or Baby’s driving will have you glued.
-Go see this movie and one of the best bass player is also in this movie, Flea from Red Hot Chili Peppers.
+The infusion of music in this movie is something you’ll enjoy to the fullest.
+Baby is a lover of all kinds of music genres, and we get to hear his picks as he spends most of his time with earphones in.
+Every intense moment—whether it’s from the twists and turns of the plot or Baby’s driving—will have you glued to the screen.

 0 comments: